Helloworldhehe/hello-world/README.md

-I`m studying at Berkeley right now.This is awesome.In my freetime, i watch other people code at livecoding
+I`m studying at UC Berkeley right now.This is awesome.In my freetime, i watch other people code at livecoding